-Exactly.
-So below is the recipe, please don’t trip over yourself getting to the grocery store.
+So below is the recipe… please don’t trip over yourself getting to the grocery store.
 Remember, I know we’re all excited, but I need you to walk – don’t run – because when we all walk we all get there safely.
-My innner kindergarten teacher is talking here again.
+My inner kindergarten teacher is talking here again.
 I’m afraid she’s just telling y’all to walk so she can get to the Rolo aisle first…

 Place your cake mix, eggs, vanilla, and oil in a mixing bowl.

-Divide your batter among the paper lined muffin cups.
+Divide your cupcake batter among the paper-lined muffin cups using a cookie scoop.

-Let those cool about ten minutes in the muffin pan and then remove them (keep them in the liners though!) and let them cool completely.
+Let those cool for about 10 minutes in the muffin pan and then remove them to a wire rack (keep them in the liners though) to cool completely.

 Place a stick of butter in a small skillet over medium heat.

-Stir it every now and then and let it cook until it is browned, about ten minutes.
+Stir it every now and then and let it cook until it is brown like this (about 10 minutes).

-Pour that into a cup or bowl or whatever you grab first that is heat proof and refrigerate it for thirty minutes.
+Pour that into a cup or bowl or whatever you grab first that is heat proof and refrigerate it for 30 minutes.

 Take your deliciously browned butter and put it in a bowl with your other 1/2 cup of softened butter.